mtheoryx/aws-backup/engineer-notes.md

 - [x] Create the resource selection, based on tags (4HourRPO)
 - [x] Adjust the schedule for 4 hours
 - [x] Adjust the retention for 90 days
+- [ ] Test backing up LSI indexes
+- [ ] Test backing up global secondary indexes
+- [ ] Test deleting a table
+- [ ] Recovery point tags?

 ## Assumptions challenged

 DynamoDB is not supported for cross-region backup!!
+Can only change the billing mode once per 24 hours!

+- It's best to configure this up front, changes get weird with this restriction